gpsub/Hospital_Evacuation_Optimization_using_max_flow/README.md

-# Network flow visualization using networkx
+# Hospital Evacuation using max flow path through a network
-Packages used : networkx , pyvis
+## Packages used
+- Networkx
+- Pyvis